Income Determination

 • The client reports increases or decreases in self-employment income that are outside what is normal for the particular season or trade

-• The client provides verification of self-employment expenses which the client incurred to produce the income, but had previously failed to report.
+• The client provides verification of self-employment expenses that the client incurred to produce the income, but had previously failed to report.

-Note: In determining a client’s averaged self-employment income only consider income and expenses which have been verified.
+Note: In determining a client’s averaged self-employment income, only consider income and expenses that have been verified.

 At the time of redetermination, the actual self-employment income and expense information reported and verified with the family’s SAR 7 is used to average and project the family’s circumstances for the next year.
 The annualized method is not used often.